 China says party control over religion in Tibet will only increase

 The Communist Party's control over religion in Tibet can only increase, the region's top official was quoted as saying on Thursday, vowing to step up efforts to expose the "sinister intentions" of exiled spiritual leader the Dalai Lama.
-Tibet's exiled spiritual leader the Dalai Lama gestures during a teaching event in Milan, Italy October 21, 2016.
+Chinese troops marched in and took control of Tibet in 1950 in what Beijing calls a "peaceful liberation".

 |Title